jakearchibald/webwords/scratch.md

 # New remote game

 If a remote game is started, let the player make a move before telling them how to tell the other player.
+Also don't ask for notification permission until after the first move.

 # Storage